Parzival: Synopsis and structure

-Background and early life
+Backstory and early life

 Book I opens with the death of King Gandin, Parzival's grandfather.
 His oldest son, Galoes, receives the kingdom but offers his brother Gahmuret the land of Anjou in fief.
 However, Gahmuret departs to gain renown.
 He travels to the African kingdom of Zazamanc, whose capital is besieged by two different armies.
 Gahmuret offers his services to the city, and his offer is accepted by Queen Belacane.
 He conquers the invaders, marries Queen Belacane, and becomes king of Zazamanc and Azagouc.
 Growing bored with peace, Gahmuret steals away on a ship, abandoning his pregnant wife.
 Belacane later gives birth to a son, Feirefiz (whose skin is mottled black and white).

 In Book II, Gahmuret returns to the West, where he meets and marries Queen Herzeloyde.
-Ever restless, however, he soon returns to fight for the Baruch (meaning the "blessed one", from the Hebrew; i.e., the caliph) of Baghdad, where he is killed after the hardness of his helmet, the "adamant" is compromised by the enemy using billygoat's blood.
+Ever restless, however, he soon returns to fight for the Baruch (meaning the "blessed one", from the Hebrew; i.e., the caliph) of Baghdad, where he is killed after the hardness of his helmet, the "adamant" is compromised by the enemy using billygoat blood.
 (Note: According to medieval lore, given by Albert Magnus and the bestiaries, the adamant was indeed believed to be soften by the use of a goat's blood.)

 Book III tells of how the pregnant Herzeloyde, grief-stricken at her husband's death, retires to a secluded forest dwelling and vows to protect her new child, Parzival, from the ways of knighthood at all costs by raising him entirely ignorant of chivalry and the ways of men.
 His seclusion is shattered by three knights passing who tell him of King Arthur's court at Camelot.
-Now captivated by the notion of becoming knight, he decides to go join Arthur's court.
+Now captivated by the notion of becoming a knight, he decides to go join Arthur's court.
 His mother is heartbroken at the news of his decision but allows him to depart, dressing him in fool's garments in the hopes that the knights will refuse to take him in.
 Soon after his departure she dies of utter despair.